nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 #### Global Deploy Parameters

-The global deploy parameters allow the administrator to pass some globally defined NMaaS variables to the Helm Release during its deployment.
+The global deploy parameters allow the administrator to pass some globally defined nmaas variables to the Helm Release during its deployment.
 For example, many applications allow users to specify outbound SMTP servers which can be used for external email sending.
-Since NMaaS already has an SMTP component, any deployed application can simply use the configured and tested NMaaS email server.
+Since nmaas already has an SMTP component, any deployed application can simply use the configured and tested nmaas email server.
 In this case, the system variables `SMTP_HOSTNAME`, `SMTP_PORT`, `SMTP_USERNAME`, `SMTP_PASSWORD` can be passed to arbitrary Helm value keys.

 For example, the following configuration would pass the global `SMTP_HOSTNAME` deploy parameter as the `config.smtp.host` chart parameter whenever a new Release is created: